Planning & Zoning

 - To protect and maintain property values by ensuring incompatible uses are be kept apart.
 For example, it is desirable to separate residential neighborhoods from industrial developments.

-- To protect and promote public health and safety.
-For example, new homes are spaced far enough apart so fires cannot spread easily and the density (number of individuals) in an area helps reduce crime.
+- To protect and promote public health, safety, and welfare.
+For example, new homes are spaced far enough apart so fires cannot spread easily and allowing different levels of residential density protects open space, property values, and also promotes affordable housing.

 - To provide for more orderly development.
 Regulations for uniform lot sizes, lot lines, setbacks (distance from the property line), building heights, landscaping, and harmonious exterior design make areas attractive.